-During the year, based on the requirement of power, the generation capacities have been allocated to DGVCL.
-At one point of time, DGVCL is drawing higher than its allocated PPA generation, and at another point of time, it is drawing lesser power than its allocated PPA generation.
-If there is surplus power, the distribution company sells the power to GUVNL.
-The comparison of the approved and actual power purchase cost as submitted by DGVCL is as shown below:
+During the year, based on the requirement of power, the generation capacities have been allocated to MGVCL.
+Based on the allocation, if there is surplus power, the distribution company sells the power to GUVNL.
+The comparison of the approved and actual power purchase cost as submitted by MGVCL is as shown below: